michal97736/HadasimProject/README.md

 This project explores an open-ended inquiry into the functionality of an air conditioner's remote control.
 It delves into the intricate process of users pressing a button on the remote control and observing its impact on the air conditioner.
 The project meticulously examines both the electrical aspects and the communication dynamics involved in this interaction.

-Description: [Brief description of the third mission and its objectives.]
-Technologies Used: [List of technologies used in Mission 3.]

-Each mission is organized within its own directory in the repository, with clear documentation and code structure for easy navigation and understanding